 And you, valedictorian, I know you are going to give a funny speech with backhanded compliments and botched motivational quotes, but I don’t want to hear about life from you.
 We’re in the same boat, in the same outfit, no life vest, no floaties.
 We’re going the same places, and forgive my imagination, but I can vividly see us sinking.
 And I love you, class of 2015, but I don’t want to die in alphabetical order.

+During winter season, I always check latest handy heaters reviews to keep myself updated about latest heaters for winters.
 We will drift apart over the summer.
 Some of you will leave early for athletic training, others will be late, like always.
 We’ve got plans, we’ve got dreams, we’ve got the life we want stuck in the forefront of our minds.
 But what do we really have, other than ideas and figments of our imaginations?